idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_model.md

-# Molten Salt Fast Reactor (MSFR)

-## Reactor description

-The VTB MSFR model is based off of the EVOL MSFR design [!citep](brovchenko2019).
-It is a fast-spectrum, LiF salt reactor that produces 3 GW of thermal power.

-## NEAMS model

-!media msfr_geometry.svg
-       style=width:80%

-!media msfr_mesh.png
-       style=width:40%
-       caption=The coarse MSFR mesh used for Griffin and Pronghorn calculations.
-Red indicates the bulk fuel salt.
-Blue and green represent the pump and heat exchanger regions.
-Purplande and orange are reflector/shield regions.

-!media msfr_steady_T.png
-       style=width:40%
-       caption=Steady-state temperature in the MSFR.

-### Fluid conservation equations
+# MSFR Griffin-Pronghorn model

+## Conservation of fluid mass and momentum

-The MultiApp system is used to seperate the neutronics and the fluid dynamics problems.
+The MultiApp system is used to separate the neutronics and the fluid dynamics problems.
 The fluid system is solved by the subapp and it uses the `run_ns.i` input files.
 (The phrase "ns" is an abbreviation for Navier-Stokes.)